eduardlio/learn-js-through-web/readme.md

 The last thing we want
-to do is upset bees!
+to do is upset BEES!

 You're too late!
 It's ours now!